-In 1809, an office in Cádiz was built under the leadership of Sandeman's partner James Gordon and shipped from there under the name "Sandeman".
-Among them was the "Sandeman 1790", which made history as the first vintage port.
-Two years later, a piece of land and a building were purchased in Porto, from where port was shipped all over the world.
-Due to the great success of the company Sandeman moved with his offices in the St. Swithins Lane no. 20 and adjacent Sherbourne Lane 13.
-These rooms remained the family's home and Sandeman headquarters until 1969.
+Historically significant sherry and port wine house.
+The company was founded in 1790 in London by Scotsman George Sandeman (1765-1841) with a loan from his father of £ 300 as a wine shop.
+He focused on sherry and port wine and often traveled to the growing areas of the two countries.
+In 1792 he became a representative of the sherry company James Duff, based in the Spanish port city of Cadiz (Andalusia).
+In 1809 an office was opened in Cadiz under the direction of Sandeman partner James Gordon and from there wine was shipped under the name "Sandeman".
+Among them was the "Sandeman 1790", which made history as the first vintage sport.
+Two years later, a plot of land and a building in Porto were acquired, from where port wine was shipped all over the world.
+Due to the great success of the company, Sandeman moved his offices to St. Swithins Lane No. 20 and adjacent Sherbourne Lane 13.
+These rooms remained the family's home until 1969 and also the Sandeman headquarters.

 After the founder's death, his nephew George Glas Sandeman (1792-1868) took over the company in 1841.
 He expanded the pure wine business with various activities.
 Among other things, he also offered insurance and exported British linen and cotton goods.
 At that time, Sandeman even had his own ship, known for its speed, called "Hoopoe".
 Then the eldest son Albert George (1833-1923) took over the leadership, who in 1868 took his three brothers as partners.
 In 1902 the company was transformed into a GmbH.
 The eldest son Walter Albert (1858-1937) became head of the company in 1923.
 The famous trademark "Don Sandeman", a black figure with a cloak and hat, was created in 1928.